AmitKumarDas/Decisions/blogs/castlang.md

 This is the next version of CASTemplate.
 This should provide all the benefits that CASTemplate provides as well help building kubernetes workflows easier.
 This version concentrates on RunTask.
 A RunTask can get executed via CASTemplate runner or via a new kubernetes controller.
+Care has been taken not to modify CASTemplate as it is user facing and hence is prone to breaking its users.
+This attempt to improvise CASTemplate code named **CASTLang** tries to make RunTask as independent and user friendly than its earlier version.

 #### Low Level Design
 - The design boils down to: